j-hui/fidget.nvim/doc/fidget.md

     -- Options related to how notifications are rendered as text view = {
-      icon_separator = " ",       -- Separator between group name and icon
+      stack_upwards = true,       -- Display notification items from bottom to top icon_separator = " ",       -- Separator between group name and icon
       group_separator = "---",    -- Separator between notification groups
       group_separator_hl =        -- Highlight group used for group separator